prideduo67/prideduo67/README.md

-i like 4x and osc/object shows
+i like 4x and osc/object shows . four, clock and exclamation mark fictkin